Cigna Audit Defense Attorneys

 Healthcare providers that bill Cigna are subject to the company’s auditing requirements, processes, and procedures.
 Cigna has a Corporate Audit Department that is responsible for ensuring providers’ compliance with the company’s rules and requirements (as well as the requirements of Medicare and other payors), and the Corporate Audit Department’s Special Investigations (SI) team works to “identify suspicious claims, stop payments to fraudulent providers and punish wrongdoers.”

 As Cigna also notes, “The SI team also works with state and federal law enforcement and regulatory agencies and other insurance companies to detect, prevent and prosecute health care fraud.
 The SI team includes trained professionals with expertise in investigations, health care, nursing, law enforcement and accounting.”
 Thus, the risks of facing a Cigna audit can extend far beyond recoupment liability and prepayment review (which themselves can have substantial financial implications for participating providers).
 With this in mind, providers that are facing Cigna audits need to take these audits very seriously, and they need to assert an effective defense with the help of experienced legal counsel.

 10 Important Facts about Facing a Cigna Healthcare Audit

-At Oberheiden P.C., our healthcare defense lawyers bring decades of relevant experience to representing providers during Cigna healthcare audits.
+At Oberheiden P.C., our healthcare defense lawyers bring relevant experience to representing providers during Cigna healthcare audits.
 We have significant experience handling audits conducted by Aetna, United Healthcare, and other companies as well.
 As a result of this experience, we have a comprehensive understanding of what providers can expect during the audit process, and we know what providers need to do in order to avoid unjustified liability.

 Is Cigna auditing your healthcare practice?
 If so, here are 10 important facts you need to know: